 The culmination of a four year journey proved to be a highlight in Meadowcroft schools history for students, staff and parents alike.
-A once in a lifetime opportunity to meet HRH The Earl or Wessex at St James Palace awaited for our 8 Duke of Edinburgh Gold Award Winners.
+A once in a lifetime opportunity to meet HRH The Earl of Wessex at St James Palace awaited our 8 Duke of Edinburgh Gold Award Winners.

-The journey started in the summer of 2014, that year the Duke of Edinburgh award was introduced to the Meadowcroft Curriculum.
+The journey started in the summer of 2014, the year the Duke of Edinburgh award was introduced to the Meadowcroft Curriculum.
 As part of the award pupils were expected to complete a Physical, Skill and Voluntary section followed by an expedition.
-Over the next three years the pupils took part in a number of Outdoor and adventures activities such as Climbing, Canoeing, Walking and Archery.
-This was the pupils chance to try new activities previously never tried before and hone in their skills in areas of interest, for many this fulfilled the physical and skill components of the award.
-Some pupils chose to focus their attention to developing a new skill completely; personal interests such as learning a musical instrument or building a computer were areas chosen by some and were a fantastic success.
-Along the way pupils engaged in numerous voluntary experiences, such litter picking, mentoring others at school and working as a teaching assistant in class.
-These experiences helped to grow the pupils and demonstrate a level of maturity previously unseen.
+Over the next three years the pupils took part in a number of Outdoor and adventurous activities such as Climbing, Canoeing, Walking and Archery.
+This was the pupils chance to try new activities previously never tried before and hone their skills in areas of interest, for many this fulfilled the physical and skill components of the award.
+Some pupils chose to focus their attention on developing a new skill completely; personal interests such as learning a musical instrument or building a computer were areas chosen by some and were a fantastic success.
+Along the way pupils engaged in numerous voluntary experiences, such as litter picking, mentoring others at school and working as a teaching assistant in class.
+These experiences helped the pupils to grow and demonstrate a level of maturity previously unseen.

 One of the most challenging elements of the Award were the expeditions, for each expedition pupils had to take part in a practice before completing the trip under assessed conditions.
 Each expedition brought its own barriers and obstacles that the pupils had to deal with, The Duke of Edinburgh Award is about pushing oneself out of your comfort zone and with this trip the pupils certainly did.
 The Gold expedition proved to be a real highlight for not only the pupils but the staff that accompanied them.
 The expedition team canoed over 5 days across Scotland on what is the fastest flowing river in Britain ‘The Spey’.
 Along the way the group would make camp, set up their tents and cook their meals, although at times they needed some encouragement the pupils pulled together and worked as a team.